Quasaur/thoughts/content/TOPICS/topic-THE-GODHEAD.md

 ---
 title: "Topic: THE GODHEAD"
 draft: false
+description: "The only Level 1 Topic: The GODHEAD!"
 tags:
   - starting_point
   - level_one
-description: "The only Level 1 Topic: The GODHEAD!"
 aliases:
-  - "Prime Topic"
+  - Prime Topic
-  - "Level One"
+  - Level One
-  - "Starting Point"
+  - Starting Point
 date: 2024-06-06
 level: 1
 ---